Plutonomicon/cardano-transaction-lib/doc/blockfrost.md

 ### 4. Setting up a directory for temporary keys

-During testing, the test engine will move funds around according to the UTxO distribution specifications provided via `Contract.Test.Plutip.withWallets` calls in the test bodies.
+During testing, the test engine will move funds around according to the UTxO distribution specifications provided via `Contract.Test.withWallets` calls in the test bodies.
 It will generate private keys as needed on the fly.
 The private keys will be stored in a special directory, to prevent loss of funds in case the test suite exits.
 Set `BACKUP_KEYS_DIR` to an existing directory where you would like the keys to be stored.

 ### 5. Providing an API endpoint URL